kevingduck/ChatGPT-phone/README.md

+Practice realistic cold calls with an AI bot

 This uses a twilio number to point to a python script running on ngrok server

 twilio configuration for phone number, ngrok URL endpoint